Skip to main content

 Annual account fees

-If you choose to cover annual account fees for your participants, these costs will be outlined on your invoices.
+While annual account (AUM) fees are typically paid by participants, if you choose to cover these fees for your employees, these costs will be outlined on your invoices.
 Annual account fees are calculated and deducted on a monthly basis based on your total active participants’ balance on the last day of the calendar month.

 To determine the account fee for a given month, divide the annual account fee (as a decimal) by 12 (the number of months in a year) to determine the account fee per month.
 Then, multiply the total month-end balance for all participants by the monthly account fee.

-At Guideline, we’ve done away with separate transaction fees.
+At Gusto Retirement, we’ve done away with separate transaction fees.
 This means you won't pay 5500 filing preparation³ or plan termination fees,⁴ and your employees can avoid distribution, loan, and rollover fees.

 You can learn about our 401(k) fees for participants here.

-For more information on all fees, please refer to Guideline’s Form ADV 2A Brochure and Fee Disclosure, also available in Client Privacy Policy & Terms of Service within the Resource Library.
-Note that Guideline may charge for extraordinary service fees in certain circumstances.
+For more information on all fees, please refer to the Form ADV 2A Brochure and Fee Disclosure, also available in Client Privacy Policy & Terms of Service within the Resource Library.
+Note that Gusto may charge for extraordinary service fees in certain circumstances.

 Did this answer your question?